-Checking and Replacing Fuses If something electrical in your vehicle stops working, check for a blown fuse first.
-Determine from the chart on pages 177 and 178, or the diagram on the fuse box lid, which fuse or fuses control that device.
+Checking and Replacing Fuses

+If something electrical in your vehicle stops working, check for a blown fuse first.
+Determine from the chart on pages 189 and 190, or the diagram on the fuse box lid, which fuse or fuses control that device.
 Check those fuses first, but check all the fuses before deciding that a blown fuse is the cause.
-Replace any blown fuses, and check if the device work.
+Replace any blown fuses, and check if the device works.